Free Birds: The Wonderful Life of Sparrows Outside Laboratories

 Three sparrows perch on a number of twigs

 Sparrows’ rich social organization helps them live in harmony while they forage for food, groom, and nest together.
-They communicate with one another by using various chirps and calls, attracting potential mates and alerting others to the presence of predators.
+They communicate with one another by using various chirps and calls, attracting potential partner and alerting others to the presence of predators.
 They’re loyal to their clan, too.
 Once accepted into a colony, a sparrow is never banished.

 Within this community, sparrows also have their own families.
 Each male courts his desired partner, bowing and chirping in an energetic dance to attract her attention.
-Pairs mate for life, building a nest together and sharing parenting chores, including incubating eggs and feeding their babies.
+Pairs partner for life, building a nest together and sharing parenting chores, including incubating eggs and feeding their babies.

 Three sparrows sit on or in a birdhouse